Haitian-born Black Hawk pilot supports JTF-Haiti earthquake relief efforts

 In total, JTF-Haiti completed a total of 671 missions, transported 587,950 pounds of relief supplies and equipment, and assisted or rescued 477 people.

 “Alix has been invaluable to us,” said Gventer.
-“He’s flown medical evacuation missions, he’s helped save people's lives in Haiti.
+“He’s flown medical evacuation missions and he’s helped save people's lives in Haiti.
 He’s a great pilot, an amazing person, an all-American, an all Haitian-American, he is hope for the people of Haiti.”

 |Date Taken: